 The brand believe in creating a sustainable product and therefore use organic cacao beans whenever possible, support Fairtrade and only use pure ingredients, which makes Malmö Chocolate Factory free from nuts.
 They have some fab flavour combinations for you to try; lingonberry (obviously!), mulled wine, violet/liquorice or pear/cardamom, to mention a few.
 Another cool product range is the Lab Series, where they sell limited edition chocolate bars made from rare cocoa beans.

 And that’s it!
 I hope you found a few ideas for Swedish souvenirs and gifts.
 Perhaps you even feel inspired to visit this beautiful country?
 If so, check out my guide to 24 hours in Lund.
 Please let me know in the comments if you have bought or want to buy any of these Swedish souvenirs!
+If you’re after gifts for a travel lover, you can also check out my gift guide for travel lovers here.

 Like this post?
 Don’t forget to pin it!